DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ### Taking Turns

-The next part of our problem involves alternating between our players turn and then "rolling the dice".
-Let's start with the first bit of this problem which is taking turns.\
+The next part of our problem involves alternating between our players turns.
+Let's start with figuring out how we should go about this.\
 This may not be inherently obvious but we are going to use another `int` and check if it is even or odd.
 This is a very common method.\
 Start by creating another variable called "turnCounter" or similar.
 It will be an `int` and have an intial value of "0";